 In fact, she asked “Why would I be jealous of not having my periods?”
 Fair point.

 Some tips for rookie mums (not me anymore!?)

 As she gets older, give her a little kit to put into her school bag with a few pads, fresh knickers and wipes, just in case.

-• Don’t worry too much – and don’t make a fuss.
+… and try not to make a fuss.
 They really don’t like that.
 (I got told I don’t need to ask if she is okay every five minutes, just twice a day is enough.)

 Your daughter will likely take it all in her stride.
 My daughter announced her period had finished just as matter-of-factly as she announced its arrival.
-I gently suggested she might need to just wear something for another 24hrs, just in case.
+I gently suggested she might need to just wear something for another 24 hours, just in case.

 I intend to get my daughter a small charm to mark this big occasion, and will do the same for her sister when she starts her periods.
 I know some Dads also give a bunch of flowers to mark the occasion.
 Honestly my girls would die if their father did that, but you know if your daughter would appreciate this or not.

 Discuss with your daughter what protection is available and what she’d like to use (before or after she has started).
 We had a conversation about period underwear (game changer, I wish this was a thing when I was their age), tampons and how they work and pads.

 Given the reaction to the tampon conversation, I haven’t have the menstrual cup conversation just yet.
 Though from all my friends who use cups, I know they are excellent, so definitely a conversation for the future.